24 Best Marketing Campaigns to Get Inspired in 2023

 Good God, airports can be boring!

-But don’t worry, you’ re not alone in this.
-KLM’s new campaign aims at eliminating before-flight boredom while connecting travellers, through an informative and innovative brand experience called “Take-off Tips”.
+But don’t worry, you’re not alone in this.
+KLM’s new campaign aims at eliminating before-flight boredom while connecting travelers, through an informative and innovative brand experience called “Take-off Tips”.

 “Take-off Tips” is basically booths, set up in various airports around the world.
-Travellers can visit them to connect with fellow travelers who are projected onto a hologram fabric.
+Travelers can visit them to connect with fellow travelers who are projected onto a hologram fabric.

-The point of this campaign is to connect travellers and exchange tips on the destinations where they are travelling to.
+The point of this campaign is to connect travelers and exchange tips on the destinations where they are traveling to.

-“Many travellers get bored at the airport as they wait for their flight.
+“Many travelers get bored at the airport as they wait for their flight.
 With ‘Take-off Tips’, we want to give them a more useful and memorable way to pass the time.

 This new KLM initiative is a good example of how we combine strong insights with innovation to show that KLM is number one in customer service.” says Ed van Bennekom, Creative Director of DDB Unlimited.

-To share this experience with a wider audience, KLM also created a short film showing the conversations of real travellers in the booths.
+To share this experience with a wider audience, KLM also created a short film showing the conversations of real travelers in the booths.